-The PD Input
+The PD Pin

-The PD input, when high, holds the ADC12040 in a power-down mode to conserve power when the converter is not being used.
-The power consumption in this state is 70 mW with a 40MHz clock and 40mW if the clock is stopped.
-The output data pins are undefined in this mode.
-The data in the pipeline is corrupted while in the power down mode.
+The PD pin, when high, holds the ADC12D040 in a power-down mode to conserve power when the converter is not being used.
+The power consumption in this state is 75 mW with a 40 MHz clock and 40mW if the clock is stopped when PD is high.
+The output data pins are undefined in the power down mode and the data in the pipeline is corrupted while in the power down mode.

-The Power Down Mode Exit Cycle time is determined by the value of the capacitors on pins 30, 31 and 32.
-These capacitors loose their charge in the Power Down mode and must be charged by on-chip circuitry before conversions can be accurate.
+The Power Down Mode Exit Cycle time is determined by the value of the capacitors on pins 4, 5, 6, 12, 13 and 14.
+These capacitors loose their charge in the Power Down mode and must be recharged by on-chip circuitry before conversions can be accurate.
+Smaller capacitor values allow faster recovery from the power down mode, but can result in a reduction in SNR, SINAD and ENOB performance.